 THE 100TH DAY OF SCHOOL PROJECT

 The 100th Day of School will soon be here!
-The actual 100th day of school this year will be Feb.
-5. The second grade students celebrate this day in many ways.
-Each student makes a project at home using 100 items and displays them in equal groups and brings it to school to share with the others.
+The 100th day of school this year will be Feb.
+2. The second grade students celebrate this day in many ways.
+Each student makes a project at home using 100 items and displays them in equal groups on a posterboard.
 Then students from pre-k through first grade come to view our projects.
-Please make sure that your child has included all of the components listed below on his/her project.
-This is the only project in math in second grade.
+Please be sure that your child has included all of the components listed below on his/her project.

-Please try not to send in the project any earlier than Feb.
-4, since storage is a problem.
+Please do not send in the project any earlier than Feb.
+1, since storage is a problem.
 The project may be damaged if it sits in the classroom too long.
-ALL PROJECTS MUST BE IN THE CLASSROOM ON FEBRUARY 5, 2013 by 8:00 a.m.
+All projects must be in the classroom on February 2, 2016 by 8:00 a.m.
 That is the 100th day of school, presuming that we do not have any snow days between now and then.
 If we do have a snow day within that time frame, then we will move the 100th day project to Feb.
-6 or later depending on the number of snow days we have.
+3 or later depending on the number of snow days we have.
 If your child is absent on Feb.
-5 due to illness, please drop off the finished project anyway so that everyone may enjoy seeing your child’s work.
+2 due to illness, please drop off the finished project anyway so that everyone may enjoy seeing your child’s work.

 1) Student writes name neatly on the front of the poster.

-2) There must be 100 items (no more, no less).
-Bring a couple extra in a baggie in case they fall off in the bus/car.
+2) There must be 100 items -no more, no less.
+Bring a couple of extra items in a baggie in case they fall off in the bus/car.

 3) All items must be grouped neatly (i.e. rows, columns, etc.).

 4) Poster must include a number sentence showing the relationship of the groups to 100 (i.e. 4 x 25 = 100, 2 x 50 = 100, 50 + 50 = 100, 20 x 5 = 100, etc.)